 Fifth Street & Grove Street Reconstruction Project

-The Dover City Council will consider a resolution at its Wednesday, March 27 meeting that authorizes awarding the construction bid for the Fifth and Grove Reconstruction Project.
-The city received two bids for the project; after reviewing the submissions, city staff recommends the City Council award the bid to N. Granese & Sons of Salem, Massachusetts for a cost not to exceed $5,147,405.
+The Dover City Council at its March 27 meeting unanimously authorized awarding the construction bid for the Fifth and Grove Reconstruction Project to N. Granese & Sons of Salem, Massachusetts for a cost not to exceed $5,147,405.
+Click here for the resolution.

-If awarded, city staff will work with the contractor to schedule a neighborhood meeting to discuss the project scope and impacts before work begins, which is anticipated to start later this spring.
+City staff will organize a neighborhood meeting with the public and the contractor to discuss the project scope and impacts before work begins, which is anticipated to start later this spring.

 Tree waivers and permission to enter forms